cpetrich/counterfeit_DS18B20/README.md

 *To avoid confusion: the relevant Maxim part number of the chips investigated here is ``DS18B20+``, i.e. TO-92 package and RoHS compliant.
 Not everything said on this page may apply to the ``DS18B20+PAR`` parasitic power-only variant (I cannot tell since I have only looked at a handfull of those).
 For the sake of brevity, the chips are referred to as ``DS18B20`` as written in the datasheet \[1\].*

 ## How do I know if I am affected?
-If the DS18B20 have been bought from authorized dealers though a controlled supply chain then the chips are legit.
+If the DS18B20 have been bought from authorized dealers though a controlled supply chain **and** are marked as being produced by either Maxim or Analog Devices then the chips are legit.

 Otherwise, (I) one can test for compliance with the datasheet.
 (One [should](https://www.maximintegrated.com/en/aboutus/maxim-corporate-policies/counterfeit-parts.html) actually, as even authentic parts may have been mishandled along an unauthorized distribution chain.
 But that's yet another issue.)
 If a sensor fails any of those tests, it is a fake (unless Maxim's implementation is buggy \[4\]).
 (II) one can compare sensor behavior with the behavior of Maxim-produced DS18B20.
 Those tests are based on the conjecture that all Maxim-produced DS18B20 behave alike.
 This should be the case at least for sensors that share a die code (which has been ``C4`` since at least 2009 \[5\]) \[5\].